Sherry Allen (Dec 04, 1946)

 United States, Sherry had a feature role on The Tom Ewell Show as the star's daughter.

 In 1980 Sherry took part in the televised Mouseketeer Reunion, and for once got a chance to tap dance with the Red Team.
-Sherry took part in the Mouseketeer live performances at Disneyland in the 1980's, and also became a fixture on Mouseketeer personal appearance tours during the late eighties and nineties, often teaming with Bobby Burgess.
+Sherry took part in the Mouseketeer live performances at Disneyland in the 1980's, and has became a fixture on Mouseketeer personal appearance tours from the late eighties up to today.
+She received a Disney Legend award in 2014 from the Disneyana Fan Club, along with a number of her fellow mice.

 Sherry has been married to Dr. Richard Van Meter for over thirty years.
-The couple has two adult daughters, and resides in Laguna Hills, California.
+The couple has two adult daughters and numerous grandchildren.
 Throughout her life Sherry has kept up her volunteer work for charities, donating her time and talents for a variety of worthy causes.